green-api/greenapi-integration-rocketchat/README.md

     - The User ID is your `rocket-chat-id`
     - The Access Token is your `rocket-chat-token`

-Note: For workspace registration (`/greenapi.register-workspace`), the user must have admin rights or the `view-livechat-manager` permission.
-For regular agent registration (`/greenapi.register-user`), standard agent permissions are sufficient.
+Note: For workspace registration (`/greenapi.register-workspace`), the user must have admin role.
+For agent registration (`/greenapi.register-agent`), the livechat-agent role is required.

 ### Self-Hosted Deployments